 Unmet Need: Long-lasting commercial discrete sacrificial anode (DSA) products

-Reinforcement corrosion induced by chloride contamination is a leading cause of structural damage and premature degradation in reinforced concrete (RC) structures, with significant implications for safety, reliability, economics and environmental performance.
-Discrete sacrificial anode (DSA) is one tool used for corrosion mitigation of steel reinforcement in chloride contaminated concrete.
-Recent studies reveal that the commercial DSA products have shorter service life than expected due to zinc corrosion products accumulating at the interface and reducing current supply leading to complete failure of the DSA.
+Corrosion of reinforcement materials induced by chloride contamination in concrete is a leading cause of structural damage and premature degradation in reinforced concrete (RC) structures, with significant implications for safety, reliability, economics, and environmental performance.
+Discrete sacrificial anodes (DSAs) are one tool used for corrosion mitigation of steel reinforcements in chloride contaminated concrete.
+Recent studies reveal that commercially available DSA products have shorter service life than expected due to the accumulation of zinc corrosion products at the surface of the anode, which reduces current supply and leads to complete failure of the DSA.

-The Technology: Improved design and methods for manufacturing DSA.
+The Technology: Improved design and methods for the manufacturing of DSAs.

-To overcome the short service life of commercial DSA products, improved methods have been presented including periodical rejuvenation of partially oxidized zinc connected to the anode and encasing material design for DSA using conductive and porous foamed cement paste with carbon fibers.
+Improved methods have been developed to overcome the short service life of commercially available DSA products.
+Methods include the periodical rejuvenation of partially oxidized zinc connected to the anode as well as specialty encasing materials designed for DSAs utilizing conductive and porous foamed cement paste containing carbon fibers.

-• Use and recycle of waste carbon fibers.
+- Use and recycling of waste carbon fibers.

 Provisional patent application has been filed.